 Cloud security makes it easier to survive in the digital world.

 Each global cloud provider has thousands of security engineers at hand, working together day and night to build scalable and resilient systems.
 These systems are capable of resisting threats that change every second.
 Traditional IT and IT security teams cannot operate at such a fast pace.
 We face the immutable imbalance of economies of scale when discussing the topic of conventional vs. cloud security.

 The cloud security market

-According to Forbes, more than 2300 cloud security companies exist on the market, and the cloud security market grows exponentially with the cloud security offers of companies worldwide.
+According to Forbes, there are more than 2300 cloud security companies on the market, and the cloud security market grows exponentially with the cloud security offers of companies worldwide.